-- Download the Windows 10 Update Troubleshooter from here.
+- Download the Windows Update Troubleshooter for Windows 11/10 from here.

 Download the latest servicing stack update (SSU)

-Run DISM and SFC to fix Windows Update troubleshooter error
+Run DISM and SFC to fix Windows Update Troubleshooter errors

-To run these repair tools, go to start menu and type CMD.
-From the search result, right-click command prompt and select run as administrator.
-In the command prompt, enter the following commands followed by an Enter key after each line of command.
+To run these repair tools, go to the Start menu and type CMD.
+From the search result, right-click “Command Prompt” and select “Run as administrator.”
+In the command prompt, enter the following commands followed by an Enter key after each line of command: